IQSS/dataverse/doc/Sphinx/source/User/permissions-tou.rst

 Managing User File Access
 ==========================

+[need to review this section once the new Permissions feature is in place]

 User file access is managed through a set of access permissions that together determines whether or not a user can access a particular file, study, or dataverse.
 Generally speaking, there are three places where